AllenNeuralDynamics/aind-data-schema/docs/source/coordinate_systems.md

 coordinate_system_name = CoordinateSystemLibrary.BREGMA_ARI.name
 ```

-You can always define your own coordinate system as needed.
+You can always define your own coordinate system.
 If you find yourself re-using a coordinate system that isn't available in the library across multiple projects, please request an update to the library by opening an [issue](https://github.com/AllenNeuralDynamics/aind-data-schema/issues).

 ## Device transforms

 To understand the position and orientation of a **device** in an instrument requires knowing three things: (1) the coordinate system for the instrument, (2) the coordinate system for the device, and (3) the coordinate system transform i.e. how a point in one coordinate system is translated, rotated, and scaled to the other.
 For example, a [CameraAssembly](components/devices.md#cameraassembly) is a positioned device: it has three special fields `relative_position`, `coordinate_system`, and `transform`.
-The relative position is required for all positioned devices while the transform and coordinate system are only required when a device's exact position will have an impact on the interpretation of data.
+The relative position is required for all positioned devices while the transform and coordinate system are only required when a device's exact position will have an impact on the interpretation/analysis of data.

 The transform we require for devices is the device to instrument transform.
 I.e. given the origin of the device (0, 0, 0) and the three axis directions, what will be the position of the origin and what direction will the three axes point in the instrument's coordinate system.